 East Northamptonshire Council (ENC) has decided to increase its share of Council Tax due to the uncertainty about future Government funding.

-At the Budget meeting on 1 March a number of options were discussed to safeguard services in the future.
+At the Budget meetings on 26 February and 5 March, a number of options were discussed to safeguard services in the future.
 The increase agreed unanimously will be an extra £5 per year for a Band D home, or 10p a week.

 The Council takes only around 8p in every pound of the total Council Tax collected, with the rest of the money going to Northamptonshire County Council, Northamptonshire Police and Crime Commissioner and town and parish councils.
-Only 8% of what is collected goes to ENC to run the services they are responsible for.
+Only 8% of what is collected goes to ENC to run the services for which they are responsible.

 Cllr Steven North, Leader of ENC, said: